Luiz-Kohler/big-o-notation/README.md

     };
   ```

-  ## how much does the growth of the input size increases the number of operations?
+  ## How much does the growth of the input size increases the number of operations?

   Here a graph from FreeCodeCamp answering that question in the easily way possible.